Volkswagen ID. Cross: Design and features

 In the exterior there is a floating roof, front and rear light bars, and illuminated VW badges.
 Physical buttons are also present instead of capacitive touch buttons used in earlier ID. models.
-Cupholders are in front of a container using real eucalyptus leaves.
 A 13-inch touchscreen and a 11-inch digital instrument cluster are present.

 The "Pure Positive" design language debuts with the new ID.
 Cross.
 The concept version's paint job is a shade of green named Urban Jungle and the interior is in a shade of beige dubbed Vanilla Chai.

 Powertrain

 Just like with the ID.
 Polo, the ID.
-Cross uses a front-mounted motor.
-The motor produces 208 hp, and the ID.
-Cross has a maximum range of 261 miles.
+Cross uses a front-mounted APP290 Axial Parallel Position permanent-magnet synchronous motor which can produce 114 hp, 133 hp paired with the 37-kWh LFP battery, or 208 hp with the 52-kWh NMC battery.
+As the name suggests, the motor produces a torque output of approximately 290 Nm (around 214 lb-ft), providing strong acceleration for urban driving.
 The ID.
 Cross is based on the MEB+ platform used for front-wheel-drive vehicles, also shared with the ID.
 Polo, Cupra Raval, and Škoda Epiq.